Cyber Insurance Compliance Services

 The Scarlett Group's cyber insurance policy compliance service is just a small part of our available compliance packages.
 Take a look at the list below.
 It is a snapshot of some of our most popular compliance packages.
 Contact our team today for more information.

 CMMC is a new standard that sets out to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) by defining the approximate cybersecurity posture of organizations within the DoD supply chain.
 This new compliance framework will affect over 300,000 organizations.
 The CMMC standard will replace self-assessed NIST 800-171 and will be a requirement for DoD contracts by the year 2025.
-Sources indicate that most organizations will likely require CMMC Level 3.
+Sources indicate that most organizations will likely require CMMC Level 2.
+The Scarlett Group works with organizations of all sizes to determine gaps, provide full security coverage, and manage IT services in a manner that is compatible with CMMC requirements.

 NIST 800-171 is a set of standards and security controls recommended by the National Institute of Standards and Technology in order to protect certain types of government data on non-federal systems.
 This standard was previously self-assessed, but new compliance requirements from CMMC will now require a certified auditor (C3PAO) to validate that the NIST 800-171 controls are properly implemented within an organization.